Class of 2019 GQ Response Rate

-This money can be used for class-related event costs or an approved Class of 2019 legacy gift to the school.
+This money can be used for class-related event costs.

 “We were the first class to have Connections Days.
 It’s awesome to be a part of a curriculum change that was created by students, for students.
 It’s great that the school stands behind the importance of our wellness during the clinical years.” – Savannah Enders Kimball, Class of 2018

 How is the GQ different from S3 and other surveys I’ve taken?

 The Strategic Student Survey (S3) is an IU School of Medicine-administered survey focused specifically on student experiences during fourth year.
 We are required to gather data through the S3 as part of reaccreditation.

 The GQ is a

 administered by AAMC to all fourth-year medical students in the United States.

 It looks at all four years of medical school and allows the school to